IrishMarineInstitute/Galway-Bay-QR/README.md

 The Connemara container works exactly in the same way as Galway-Bay.
 It is used to cover the site at Gleninagh, which falls outside the Galway Bay model coverage.
 Use same instructions for building and deploying the container.

 # The eBird container
-The eBird container takes advantage of the eBird project (ebird.org) and eBird API (pypi.org/project/ebird-api) to download
+The eBird container takes advantage of the eBird project (ebird.org) and eBird API (pypi.org/project/ebird-api) to download latest bird observations in the area.
+To deploy this container, you need first to register into eBird and obtain and API key.
+This key should be entered into the `config` file, together with the site names and coordinates.
+The last line of the `config` is the searching radius [km] around each site to retrieve bird observations.